Frequently Asked Questions

 How long does it take to get a permit?

 Typically, project review and permitting takes about 2-4 weeks.
 The length of time required to process your permit request depends on the complexity of your project and whether modifications are necessary to ensure the protection of fish and wildlife habitat.
 If you have an emergency (e.g. flooding) that requires work in a fish stream, we can expedite our review process.
-Contact your local Division of Habitat office for more information on review timelines for your proposed project.
+Contact your local Habitat Section office for more information on review timelines for your proposed project.

 Do I need to include professional drawings in my permit application?